-EU Brexit envoy says ‘much more work’ needed to clinch deal
+EU envoy says ‘much more work’ needed to clinch Brexit deal

 Later, addressing leaders of the European People’s Party group, Barnier warned of the threat that rising nationalism and populism pose to the EU ahead of European Parliament elections in May.
 He referred to Nigel Farage, the former U.K. Independence Party leader who helped convinced many Britons to vote for Brexit.

 “This election will be tougher than those before,” Barnier said.
-“We will have to fight against those who want to demolish Europe; their fear, their populist deceit, their attacks against the European project.
+“We will have to fight against those who want to demolish Europe — their fear, their populist deceit, their attacks against the European project.
 There is now a Farage in every country.”

-The elections will be the first of the post-Brexit era.
 Europe’s incapacity to manage migration has fueled far-right sentiment across the continent and many worry that nationalists might make more progress in May.
-The slow pace of Brexit talks and the standoff between the EU and Italy over the budget plans of the populist government in Rome are reminders of the kinds of upheaval that might occur if disenchanted European voters look to the right for answers.
+The slow pace of Brexit talks and the standoff between the EU and Italy over the budget plans of the populist government in Rome are reminders of the kinds of upheavals that might occur if disenchanted European voters look to the right or far-right for answers.

-David Keyton in Helsinki and Thomas Adamson in Paris contributed to this report.
+David Keyton in Helsinki and John Leicester in Paris contributed to this report.